aws-samples/amazon-sagemaker-secure-mlops/README.md

 ![sm-mlops-create-project](img/sm-mlops-create-project.png)

 ## CodeCommit seed code
-Each of the delivered MLOps projects contains a seed code which is deployed as project's CodeCommit repository when a project instance created from SageMaker project template.
+Each of the delivered MLOps projects contains a seed code which is deployed as project's CodeCommit repository.

-The seed repository contains fully functional source code used by the CI/CD pipeline for model building, training, and validating or for multi-project model deployment.
-Please see `README.md` for each of the available projects.
+The seed repository contains fully functional source code used by the CI/CD pipeline for model building, training, and validating, or for multi-project model deployment.
+Refer to `README.md` for each of the provided projects.

-To work with the seed repository source code you must clone the repository into your SageMaker Studio environment.
+To work with the seed repository source code you must clone the repository into your Studio environment.
-If you would like to develop the seed code and update the MLOps project templates with new version of the code, please refer to the [Appendix G](#appendix-g)
+If you would like to develop the seed code and update the MLOps project templates with new version of the code, refer to the [Appendix G](#appendix-g)

-## Clean up after MLOps project templates
+## Clean up after working with MLOps project templates
 After you have finished working and experimenting with MLOps projects you should perform clean up of the provisioned SageMaker resources to avoid charges.
-The following resources should be removed:
+The following billable resources should be removed:
-- staging and production SageMaker endpoints (in case if they were deployed by Model deploy pipeline) in target accounts (staging and production)
+- CloudFormation stack sets with model deployment (in case you run Model deploy pipeline)
-- CloudFormation stack sets (in case you run Model deploy pipeline)
+  This will delete provisioned SageMaker endpoints and associated resources
 - SageMaker projects and corresponding S3 buckets with project artifacts
 - Any data in the data and model S3 buckets

-For the full clean-up script please refer to the `Clean-up` secion in the delivered [shell script](test/cfn-test-e2e.sh).
+For the full clean-up CLI script refer to the `Clean up` secion in the delivered [shell script](test/cfn-test-e2e.sh).

 ❗ **This is a destructive action.
 All data on in Amazon S3 buckets for MLOps pipelines, ML data, and ML models will be permanently deleted.
 All MLOps project seed code repositories will be permanently removed from your AWS environment.**

 ### Clean up with Studio notebook
-The provided [Studio notebook](mlops-seed-code/model-deploy/sagemaker-model-deploy.ipynb) contains the clean-up code to remove SageMaker endpoints and CloudFormation stack sets in the _Clean-up_ section.
-Run this code cell after you finished experimenting with model deployment:
+The provided notebooks for MLOps projects - [sagemaker-model-deploy](mlops-seed-code/model-deploy/sagemaker-model-deploy.ipynb) and [sagemaker-pipelines-project](mlops-seed-code/model-build-train/sagemaker-pipelines-project.ipynb) - include clean-up code to remove created resources such as SageMaker projects, SageMaker endpoints, CloudFormation stack sets, and S3 bucket.
+Run the code cells in the _Clean up_ section after you finished experimenting with the project:
 ```python
 import time